grafana/grafana/docs/sources/explore/explore-inspector.md

 ### Download trace results

-Grafana generates a JSON file for the trace results based on the trace datasource type.
-Jaeger, Zipkin, and OTLP formats are supported.
+Based on the data source type, Grafana generates a JSON file for the trace results in one of the supported formats: Jaeger, Zipkin, or OTLP formats.

 1. Open the inspector.
 1. Inspect the trace query results as described above.